Nikolaos-Matthaiakakis/MNPBEM/README.md

 In comparison to the toolbox published in these papers, the current version includes a number of new features, as detailed in the help pages of the toolbox.
 Also the calling sequence for some of the classes and functions has changed.

+Additionally, acknowledging the efforts of the github page manager Nikolaos Matthaiakakis in the acknowledgement section of your publication would be appreciated.

 - **Copyright.** The MNPBEM toolbox is distributed under the terms of the GNU General Public License.
 See the file COPYING in the main directory for license details.
 - **Download.** Simply download the files from the repository.